-The NFL is frequently seen as a league with significant parity thanks to a hard salary cap and , but that’s not true when it comes to each team’s drawing power for national television.
+The NFL is frequently seen as a league with significant parity thanks to a hard salary cap and a restrictive draft, but that’s not true when it comes to each team’s drawing power for national television.
 As with other leagues such as the NHL, there are massive gaps between the teams that draw the most and the teams that draw the least, and that’s thoroughly illustrated in this Advertising Age piece by Anthony Crupi about how teams rank in terms of the audiences they drew for national windows in 2016.

 Crupi’s focus is how the playoffs set up to be very favorable for NFL broadcasters, with the top six teams (Dallas, Detroit, Pittsburgh, New England, Green Bay and the New York Giants) all involved.
 However, what’s perhaps just as interesting is who’s at the bottom and what those teams have in common.
 Here’s a look at the bottom 10 teams in his analysis, starting with the lowest: